GaloisInc/daedalus/DEVELOPER.rst

 Debugging
 ---------

-Note this mattermost message from Iavor (on 2021-05-03):
+Note this communication from Iavor (on 2021-05-03):

   .. code-block::